 When works councils assert their right to approve or disapprove employee data collection methodologies, they are in part invoking the employees' rights pursuant to European Union (EU) law, German federal law, and the data protection laws of their home states.
-Though all EU member states must meet the guidelines of the EU Directive, they are free to implement individual legislation within their states in order to reach these guidelines.17 i.
-Federal Data Protection Act (Bundesdatenschutzgesetz)
+Though all EU member states must meet the guidelines of the EU Directive, they are free to implement individual legislation within their states in order to reach these guidelines.

-The EU Data Protection Directive authorizes a balancing of legitimate business interests of the company against the employees' right to privacy.18 Best practices indicate that this balance is best met when the means of "processing" data is the least intrusive practicable approach.
+The EU Data Protection Directive authorizes a balancing of legitimate business interests of the company against the employees' right to privacy.
+Best practices indicate that this balance is best met when the means of "processing" data is the least intrusive practicable approach.